mikaells/RibDif/README.md

 #Path to custom primer-file, must be a tab seperated file with name, forward and reverse primers.
 See the file 'v3v4.primers'

 [-a|--ANI]
-#ANI is off by default, turn on if you care about individual genomes
+#ANI is off by default, turn on if you care about individual genomes.
+The $genus-summary.csv-file will only contain a list of genomes when off.

 [-f|--frag]
 #off by default, full genomes are required for detecting all 16S-genes, use with caution